 Harriet Beecher Stowe, author and abolitionist, was deeply moved by the inhumane conditions of slavery.
-Having talked with slaves who escaped across the Kentucky/Ohio border, she was compelled to write Uncle Tom’s Cabin in 1851, and thus influenced movement in the country to abolish slavery.
-Her writing, though in a novel format, was passionate and the men, women and children who suffered under this institution were personalized in a way that raised awareness and created compassion.
+Having talked with slaves who escaped across the Kentucky-Ohio border, she was compelled to write Uncle Tom’s Cabin (1851), a novel that furthered the development of abolitionist sentiment within the country.
+Through her passionate writing, the men, women, and children who suffered under slavery were personalized in a way that raised awareness and created compassion.

-Harriet Beecher Stowe was born in Litchfield, Connecticut in 1811 and died in 1896 in Hartford, CT.
-She and her husband Reverend Calvin E. Stowe are buried at the historic Phillips Academy Cemetery in Andover, MA.
-Please visit the Harriet Beecher Stowe Center for much more information about Mrs. Stowe.
+Harriet Beecher Stowe was born in Litchfield, Connecticut in 1811 and died in Hartford, Connecticut in 1896.
+She and her husband, Reverend Calvin E. Stowe, are buried at the historic Phillips Academy Cemetery in Andover, Massachusetts.